 - Employment and Support Allowance (ESA)

-Should you qualify for one of the above benefits and have a certificate from your doctor confirming the impairment please complete a Council Tax discount form in order to apply.
+Should you qualify for one of the above benefits and have a certificate from your doctor confirming the impairment please complete the severe mental impairment reduction form.

 Help us improve this website